arboleya/coffee-toaster/README.md

 ### Folders

-An array of objects containing setup information about the folders.
+An Object of objects containing setup information about the folders, in the format:

-When using multi-folders, you can specify this option to map everything as<BR>
+	'folderpath':'folderalias'

-you need.
-The hash-key is the path of your folder, and the hash-value is the<BR>
+When using multi-folders, you can specify this option to map everything as you need.
+The hash-key is the path of your folder, and the hash-value is the alias you want to prepend to all files under that.

-alias you want to prepend to all files under that.
+Pay attention to this specially when using Toaster with the '-j' option.

 ### Exclude